 ignore_dup_row and allow_dup_row are options for creating a nonunique, clustered index.
 These options are not relevant when creating a nonunique, nonclustered index.
-Since an Adaptive Server nonclustered index attaches a unique row identification number internally, it never worries about duplicate rows-even for identical data values.
+Since an Adaptive Server nonclustered index attaches a unique row identification number internally, duplicate rows are never an issue-even for identical data values.